ZennouRachid/mc2lib_for_gem5/README.md

  - Modify some files to set Mcversi paper parameters (the system parameters in the [paper](https://www.marcoelver.com/res/hpca2016-mcversi.pdf) ):
  1. ROB entries = 40: modify the default value of ROBEntries in src/cpu/o3/O3CPU.py.
 The default value is 192; we modify it to 40.
  2. LSQ entries = 32: modify the default value of LQEntries and SQEntries in src/cpu/o3/O3CPU.py.
 Since gem5 has a separate queue for loads and stores, we set each variable to 16 so that the aggregated size becomes 32.
-3. L1 and L2 hit latency: modify the default value of hit_latency in the L1Cache class and L2Cache class in configs/common/Caches.py.
+3. L1 and L2 hit latency: modify the default value of hit_latency in the L1Cache class (to 3) and L2Cache class (to 30) in configs/common/Caches.py.
 4. We still need to know how to set the Memory latency, so we supposed that we use the default value.

 ## Build the X86 Architecture: